Accessibility Tools

 STEP 1

-1. Open your account on the Online Candidate Admissions platform (Internetowa Rekrutacja Kandydatów – IRK) at irk.uek.krakow.pl.
+1. Open your account on the Online Candidate Admission platform (Internetowa Rekrutacja Kandydatów – IRK) at irk.uek.krakow.pl.

-2. Mandatorily upload to the IRK system the copies of the following documents:
+2. Mandatorily upload to the IRK system the scans of the following documents:

-– certificate of graduating from secondary school (secondary education);
+– certificate of graduating from secondary school (secondary education) with a list of subjects (transcript) and additional exams,

 4. Make payment of the admission fee (amount and individual account number available on your IRK account).